jellyfin/jellyfin.org/docs/general/server/media/video.md

         └── Series Name B S02E03.mkv
 ```

 Each video file may contain multiple episodes.
-However, only the metadata of the first episode will be shown in Jellyfin.
+However, they will be shown as a single entry containing metadata from multiple episodes.
 It is recommended that the video files be split into individual episodes using a tool like [MKVToolNix](https://mkvtoolnix.download)

 ### Show Specials